 You want to understand what the "Occurred On" and "Reported On" dates in incident snapshots mean, and how they relate to the following timestamps from the Incident table in the database:

-When the violation was detected within the message that generated the incident.
+The date when the violation was detected within the message that generated the incident.

 When the DLP agent sent the incident to Aggregator service on the Endpoint Detection server (not the local time on the Endpoint Detection Server).